OpenIndiana/oi-docs/docs/handbook/systems-administration.md

     * `1` single-user mode.
 Primarily used for system maintenance.
     * `S` single-user mode where only a command line terminal is available.
-* `-g [seconds]` is used to specify the number of seconds after which to commence shutting down services. `0` immediately intiates shutting down all services.
+* `-g [seconds]` is used to specify the number of seconds after which to commence shutting down services. `0` immediately initiates shutting down all services.
 * `-y` automatically answers all system questions with 'yes'.
 The shutdown process is not interrupted by system prompts requiring user-interactive intervention.